IAPSO-CTDO2/IAPSO_CTDO2_processing/ctdproc_steps.md

 8) SBE Bottle Summary

 ## C) Data corrections
-7) Use ODV to inspect processed (averaged, downcast) data [only after steps in C?] to flag very low salinity (or large sensor-sensor salinity differences) or negative oxygen values.
-... source document is for post-cruise processing; fill in details for operation/QC on a cruise or othewise ...

 ### Pressure, Temperature, Conductivity
 1) Pressure: no correction
 2) Corrections to T and C calibrations